-This is the third AI Artifact, a magic item generated by an AI based on randomly generated words.
+This is the 3rd AI Artifact, a magic item based on an image generated by an AI from randomly generated words.
 In this case, those words are “flippant”, “dispensable”, and “absent”.
 If you want to know what this is about, you can find the rules here.

 The prompt used (and modified)

 This is what I entered into the image-creating AI Midjourney in order to generate these pictures:

 /imagine prompt magic artefact that is flippant, dispensable, absent, in the style of a video game asset

 As you can see below, this prompt yielded four vaguely box-shaped things.
 I have the feeling that “in the style of a video game asset” is prone to such geometry, so I decided to change the prompt going forward to

 /imagine prompt magic artefact that is flippant, dispensable, absent, no background

 and the results were a little more interesting.
 Then I decided to go barebones and drop the “magic artifact” and replace it with “an item” and “a fantas prop“.
 Again, interesting, but not really the style I was looking for.
 At least I have enough to chose from now.
 I will have to think about the prompt a bit more.

 While I don’t want to make you wait any longer than strictly necessary, here is one last thing I tried.
 I’ll just leave it uncommented, so you can make up your mind about this one.